chobolife/study_english/songs/Sing_2/02_Let's Go Crazy.md

 - Let's go crazy (Let's go crazy)
 - Let's get nuts (Let's get nuts)
 - Look for the purple bananas
-- 'Til they put us in the drop
+- 'Til they put us in the truck
 - Let's go!
 ***
 - Come on, baby